PerlaDelAngel/rocket-lab/README.md

 # Rocket-Lab

-The goal of this project was to replicate the website of [Rocket-Lab](https://rocket-laboratoria.vercel.app/#) using a JavaScript library or framework.
+The goal of this project was to replicate the website of [Rocket-Lab](https://rocket-laboratoria.vercel.app/#) using a JavaScript library or framework, the site shows a list of all the deployed capsules of SpaceX and their respective status.
 Below you will find a picture of the desired result.

 ![rocket-lab-site](./src/assets/fullpage.png)